Quantum Entanglement as a Cohomological Obstruction

-This geometric counterpart converts witness‑certified obstructions into characteristic classes on $X$ and furnishes the input for the index‑theoretic refinement that follows in Section~\ref{sec:QGL}.
+This geometric counterpart converts the entanglement obstructions into characteristic classes on $X$ and furnishes the input for the index‑theoretic refinement that follows in Section~\ref{sec:QGL}.
 Let $(E,A)$ be a Hermitian bundle with unitary connection and let $W\in\Gamma(\mathrm{End}(E))$ be an $A$–parallel witness field on $X$.
 Writing $S:=\mathrm{sgn}(W)$ and $F_A$ for the curvature, the \emph{Quantum Entanglement Index} (QEI) (Definition~\ref{def:quantum-index}) records the difference of Dirac indices seen by the $S$–positive/negative sectors:

 Thus an $A$–parallel witness grades the theory by an integer, and this grading is topological on parameter space: